Was this information helpful? Average rating: 5/5 (17 votes)

 Celiac disease is an inability to digest gluten, a protein found in barley, rye and wheat.
 When people with celiac disease eat foods with gluten, their bodies react and cause damage to the lining of the small intestine.
 This can interfere with the absorption of many crucial nutrients.

-To learn more about the subtle symptoms, diagnosis and treatment of celiac disease, readers can request a CD of our radio show on the topic.
+To learn more about the subtle symptoms, diagnosis and treatment of celiac disease, readers can purchase a digital download of our radio show on the topic.
 It is an hour-long interview with one of the country’s leading experts.